ethereum-internet-access/docker/README.md

 $ docker container run --name=my-ethereum-internet-access ethereum-internet-access
 $ docker container ls -a

+NOTE: All these instructions (commands) are included in 'install-project-inside-docker-container.sh' bash script.

 ### (Optional) Upload 'ethereum-internet-access' Docker image to Docker Hub